cern-cta/CTA/tools/cta-admin.1cta.md

 :   Add, change, remove or list the archive routes.
 Archive routes are the policies linking namespace
     entries to tape pools.

+archivefile (af)

+:   Change the storage class of existing archive files.

 diskinstance (di)

 :   Add, change, remove or list the disk instances.
 A disk instance is a separate namespace.
 A CTA